Patty and Selma: Biography

 As children, Patty and Selma were apparently domineering towards Marge and ridiculed her ambition of becoming an astronaut.
 In return for their allowance, Marge used to do chores for them.
 The free time they now had led to them taking up smoking.
-As adults, the Bouvier twins have a friendly relationship with their sister and seem very protective of her and thus frequently visit the Simpsons.
+As adults, the Bouvier twins have a friendly relationship with their sister and seem very protective of her thus frequently visit the Simpsons.
 They seem relatively fond of their nieces and nephew, but seem to like them more when they are young, as one of them remarks "The older they get, the cuter they ain't."
 On occasions, they babysit Bart, Lisa and Maggie, something not relished by the kids.
 Bart and Lisa were left traumatized when they had to stay with their aunts for a week while a stressed out Marge left for Rancho Relaxo.
 Maggie managed to take evasive action and got to stay with Homer instead.

 Patty Bouvier

 Patricia Maleficent Bouvier is the younger of the two.
 Despite the similarities between her and Selma, Patty is more jaded than her sister, particularly towards relationships.
 It was once said by Marge that Patty chose a life of celibacy, and that Selma had it thrust upon her.
 Her decision to not have relationships has been implied to be due to her then closeted sexuality.
-Earlier hints of her closeted sexuality were also shown in some of the show's earlier episodes, when she was reluctant to date Principal Skinner in Principal Charming; in Treehouse of Horror III, on seeing Homer naked, she claimed the experience represented "the last lingering thread of my heterosexuality."
+Earlier hints of her closeted sexuality were also shown in some of the show's earlier episodes, when she was reluctant to date Principal Skinner in Principal Charming; in Treehouse of Horror III, on seeing Homer naked, she claimed the experience destroyed "the last lingering thread of my heterosexuality."
 Generally, Patty is more hostile to Homer than Selma.
 However, when Patty came out as a lesbian, she found a surprising supporter in Homer (in contrast to Marge who was at first surprised and angry about it), and she swallowed her pride and asked him to perform her marriage ceremony.
 They also teamed up to try to scupper the burgeoning relationship between Selma and Homer's father Abe.
 Patty also joined Homer's group to ghost-write an original fantasy fiction novel, and also to stop their novel from being replaced with a drastically revamped version by the book publishing company.
 In one episode, where Patty stayed at the Simpson house during a fight with Selma despite Homer's reluctance, Patty privately admitted to Homer that she only mocks him because she is jealous of him having a successful marriage and family with Marge, while all she has is Selma, leaving Homer feeling grateful for her having opened, albeit briefly, a window of kindness.